 Follow-up office appointment

-A follow-up outpatient visit will be scheduled for 7 to 10 days after your child's surgery.
-Your child's health care provider will examine the wound and assess his or her recovery.
+A follow-up outpatient visit will be scheduled for 4 weeks after your child's surgery.
+Your child's health care provider will examine the wound and evaluate his or her recovery.

 Can't find the health information you’re looking for?